-After the K-means algorithm executes the main output interface is displayed (see Figure 38).
+After the K-means algorithm executes the main output interface is displayed, an example of which appears in Figure 35.
 This interface is similar to the model profile overview interface described in Section 4 with a few differences of note.
-For K-means clustering, each box on the interface corresponds to a cluster instead of a profile.
+For K-means clustering each box on the interface corresponds to a cluster instead of a profile.
 The time series shown in the box is the average expression of all genes assigned to the cluster.
-The number in the top left hand corner of the box is a Cluster ID (see Figure 39 for a legend).
+The number in the top left hand corner of the box is a Cluster ID (see Figure 36 for a legend).
 All K-means cluster boxes appear white since no statistical significance is associate with them.
 The K-means cluster are by default ordered based on ID.
 IDs are assigned based on the cluster average expression value at the first time point.
 K-means cluster boxes can be reorder on the main interface analogous to the reordering of STEM profile boxes described in Section 4.3.
-Pressing the Interface Options button displays a window shown in Figure 40 similar to what was described in Section 4.5 except in the options for y-axis scale for genes on the main interface Profile specific has been replaced with the analogous Cluster specific option and there is no longer the Gene specific option.
-When genes are displayed on the main profile, the cluster means are plotted on the same scale as the genes.

-Pressing the Order Cluster By button brings up the dialog box in Figure 41 through which the clusters can be reordered.
+Pressing the Order Cluster By button brings up the dialog box in Figure 37 through which the clusters can be reordered.
 The reordering criteria of the clusters can be the number of genes assigned to the cluster, or p-value enrichment for a GO category or user defined gene set.

-Pressing a cluster box opens a window such as Figure 42 with detailed information about a K-means cluster similar to the model profile detailed interface described in Section 5.
+Pressing a cluster box opens a window such as Figure 38 with detailed information about a K-means cluster similar to the model profile detailed interface described in Section 5.
 From this window one can open a table of all genes assigned to the cluster as one could do for all gene assigned to a STEM profile described in Section 5.1.
+Similarly one can open a table with GO analysis results for the set of genes assigned to the cluster as one could do for all genes assigned to the cluster as one could do for all genes assigned to the cluster as one could do for all genes assigned to the cluster as one could assign the set of genes assigned to the cluster as one could do for all genes assigned to a profile described in Section 5.2.
+The GO analysis can only be based on the actual size of the cluster since there is no notion of the expect sized of a K-means cluster.